 Huntsville & Madison, AL Real Estate Market Stats

-Monthly Housing Market Update for Huntsville and Madison
+Quarterly Housing Market Update for Huntsville and Madison

-Last Updated: March 2026
+Last Updated: May 2026

 Source: Local market data and ValleyMLS market reports